AB 12 Overview: One-Month Cap and Effective Date

 Move-Out Protocol: 21-Day Timeline and AB 2801 Photos

 The 21-day deposit-return window is non-negotiable.
 California law allows landlords to deduct for damage beyond normal wear and tear, unpaid rent, and cleaning necessary to restore the unit to move-in condition.
-AB 2801 requires photographic evidence for every deduction and itemized invoices for repairs exceeding $126.
+AB 2801 requires photographic evidence for every deduction and itemized invoices for qualifying repairs.

 Landlords who miss the 21-day deadline forfeit the right to deduct anything and must return the full deposit.
-A landlord who mails the statement on day 23 loses a $12,000 deposit even if the tenant caused $8,000 in documented damage.
-The statute is strict liability—intent and good faith are irrelevant.
+A landlord who mails the statement on day 23 loses the entire deposit even if the tenant caused documented damage.
+The statute is strict liability.
+Intent and good faith are irrelevant.

 Enforcement and Penalties: Section 1950.5(l) Statutory Damages

-A landlord who withholds a $10,000 deposit without justification faces a $20,000 judgment plus the tenant's legal fees (typically $5,000–$10,000 in small claims or limited civil court).
-The total exposure is $25,000–$30,000 for a $10,000 deposit dispute.
+A landlord who withholds a deposit without justification faces a doubled judgment plus the tenant's legal fees (typically substantial in small claims or limited civil court).
+The total exposure for a deposit dispute can be significant.
 Coastal landlords managing multiple properties cannot afford even one adverse judgment; the reputational damage and insurance implications compound the financial hit.

 Tenants increasingly understand their rights under AB 12 and AB 2801.
 Tenant-advocacy groups in Los Angeles, Orange County, and San Diego provide free legal clinics and template demand letters.
 A landlord who sends a vague itemized statement without photos will receive a demand letter within 30 days, followed by a small claims filing if they don't cure.
 The best defense is rigorous compliance from day one.